-- Southern Response is a tax paying entity. - Tax losses of some \$849 million arising in the 2011 financial year and in the 2012 financial year prior 5 April 2012, when the Crown converted its preference shares to ordinary shares and assumed control of the company, were lost due to a breach of shareholding continuity rules. - Further tax losses of approximately \$238 million arose in the 2012 year post change in control and were available to offset assessable income arising in future years.
-Approximately \$51m of these losses were utilised to offset assessable income in the 2013 tax year.
-The IRD has not yet completed its assessment of the company's 2013 tax position. - The fair value adjustments to the Crown Receivable and the subsequent unwinding of the discount will be treated as non deductable expense/non assessable income based on tax advice received.
+- Southern Response is a tax paying entity. - Tax losses of some \$849 million arising in the 2011 financial year and in the 2012 financial year prior 5 April 2012, when the Crown converted its preference shares to ordinary shares and assumed control of the company, were lost due to a breach of shareholding continuity rules. - Further tax losses of approximately \$312m arose in the 2012-2014 years post change in control and are available to offset assessable income arising in future years. - The fair value adjustments to the Crown Receivable and the subsequent unwinding of the discount will be treated as non deductable expense/non assessable income based on tax advice received.